wrannaman/generators/README.md

-# Instantly Generate OAS 3.0 compliant APIs
+# Instantly Generate OAS 3.0 compliant APIs 🔥

 ![Sugar Generator - API Edition](./logo.png)

-## Features
+## Features 🙉
+- Generates simple Nodejs code

-- uses mongodb with mongoose ORM
+- Uses Mongodb with Mongoose ORM
-- support search, sort, filter, pagination out of the box
+- Easy to build / deploy
+- Dockerfile included
 - Generates CRUD APIs
+  - create
+  - get (many, with pagination; supports search, sort, filter, pagination out of the box)
+  - getOne
+  - update
+  - delete

-## What it's good at
+## What it's good at 🙊

-- generating an initial API
+- Generating an initial API
-- microservice oriented
+- Microservice oriented
-- ready to deploy (build with docker => deploy)
+- Ready to deploy (build with docker => deploy)

-## What it's not good at (yet)
+## What it's not good at (yet) 🙈

 - idempotent changes (i.e. it doesn't know if you wrote code in there or changed things around)
 - working with modified code